moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/talisman.md

 ## Connecting Talisman to the Tanssi Dancebox Testnet {: #connecting-talisman-to-the-tanssi-dancebox-testnet }

 Talisman already comes pre-configured with support for the Tanssi Dancebox Testnet.
-You just need to first ensure that you have enabled support for testnets on Talisman.
-Remember that the Tanssi Dancebox Testnet itself is not a ContainerChain - it is the substrate-based parachain that orchestrates and manages the launching of Tanssi ContainerChains.
-To configure your Talisman to work with Dancebox, take the following steps.
+You just need to first ensure that you have enabled support for TestNets on Talisman.
+Remember that the Tanssi Dancebox Testnet itself is not a ContainerChain; it is the Substrate-based parachain that orchestrates and manages the launch of Tanssi ContainerChains.
+To configure your Talisman to work with Dancebox, take the following steps:

 1. Open the Talisman extension and click on the Talisman logo
 2. Select **Settings**